 🗒 More recipes for quick refrigerator pickles

 New to making pickles?
-Try these Quick Pickled Shallots with Apple Cider Vinegar or Refrigerator Pickled Jalapeños or Easy Refrigerator Pickled Red Onions.
+Try these Quick Pickled Shallots with Apple Cider Vinegar.
+They're delicious on salads, sandwiches, burgers or wraps.

 This post has been updated with new information and photos.